autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-wait_set.md

   - It queries `WaitSet` per one second and if there is a message available, it obtains the message with `take()`
   - It has three subscriptions for `/chatter` `/slower_chatter`, and `/slower_chatter`

-Following three steps are needed to use `WaitSet`.
+The following three steps are required to use `rclcpp::WaitSet`.

 ### 1. Declare and initialize `WaitSet`